microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplicationProxyApplicationConnectorGroup.md

 ```

 ### -ObjectId
-The unique application Id for the application the Connector group will be assigned to.
+The unique application ID for the application the Connector group assigns to.
 The application ID can be found using the Get-EntraBetaApplication command.

 ```yaml